Srećko Rover: Increased extremist activity in the early 1970s

 The Croatian Spring movement of the late 1960s combined with the assassination of HNO leader Vjekoslav Luburić in 1969, increased the nationalistic fervour amongst Croatian extremists in Australia such as Rover.
-Rover helped lead the memorial services for Luburić in Australia, giving eulogies at the main Croatian catholic churches in Sydney (St Anthony's in Summer Hill) and Melbourne (St Nikola Tavelić's in Clifton Hill).
-In 1970, he travelled the world visiting other international members of the HNO and HRB in order to sure-up support to become the next global leader of the HNO.
+Rover helped lead the memorial services for Luburić in Australia, giving eulogies at the main Croatian Catholic churches in Sydney (St Anthony's in Summer Hill) and Melbourne (St Nikola Tavelić's in Clifton Hill).
+In 1970, he travelled the world visiting other international members of the HNO and HRB in order to shore up support to become the next global leader of the HNO.

 During the same period, the Ustaše in Australia increased the level of their attacks, orchestrating a large number of bombings and other violence on Yugoslav interests in the major cities.
 Similar terrorist activities were concurrently occurring overseas, including the 1971 Yugoslav Embassy shooting and the 1972 bombing of the Yugoslav airliner JAT Flight 367.

 Rover was implicated in a number of these activities.
 In early 1972, he also started a campaign to unify all the Australian Ustaše groups into a single entity under his leadership called the Coordinating Committee of Croatian Organisations (KOHDA), and founded a new extremist newspaper called Pregled which praised the terrorists involved in the recent attacks.
 Rover also aggressively tried to take control of the finances of the Australian Ustaše, namely by attempting to make himself president of the Melbourne Croatia football club and use its equity to fund insurgent operations overseas.
 Despite causing a disturbance with 100 of his followers at a meeting of the club's executive and forcing them to resign, Rover failed to take control of Melbourne Croatia mainly due to the club being forcibly expelled from all competitions for the continual political violence displayed by its Ustaše fan base.

 In April 1972, Rover travelled to overseas in an attempt to become world leader of the HNO at a conference of the terrorist group in Canada.
 The Australian intelligence authorities regarded this possibility as a serious threat to national security and organised for his passport to be cancelled while he was in Canada.
 This interfered with Rover's global terrorist leadership ambitions and he was forced to return to Australia.
 When he arrived back, Rover faced increased scrutiny from the authorities and the national media both due to this incident and also a series of major bombings in Sydney and Melbourne.
 Rover was linked to these bombings and was also implicated in the organisation of another failed Australian-trained insurgent mission to Yugoslav, called the Bugojno group.

 Rover's house in Fawkner was raided by police and he faced a barrage of media attention, being interviewed by numerous newspaper and television organisations including A Current Affair and Four Corners.
 The federal McMahon Government, who had close links to the Ustaše in Australia, however did not cooperate in trying to arrest Rover, and actually denied that Ustaše existed in Australia.